bakedchickengames/reformatnousb/README.md

 * If you only care about installing the iso with no extra steps:
   * Extract iso using 7zip.
 It is now in a folder ex: C:\examplewindows.
   * DISM /Apply-Image /ImageFile:C:\examplewindows\sources\install.wim /Index:4 /ApplyDir:E:\
+    * Index: is telling which edition you will use.
+Index:4 is my win7 Ultimate.
+Use DISM /Get-WimInfo /WimFile:C:examplewindows\sources\install.wim to see which windows edition you want to install.
-    * Index:4 is my win7 Ultimate, /ApplyDir:E:\ is the partition i want to install the windows on
+    * /ApplyDir:E:\ is the partition i want to install the windows on.
   * You must be on a different partition to do these 2 steps.
 Then you are done.
 Rest of guide is for adding drivers and automating the username and password (OOBE)

 * important terms: DISM, install.wim, autounattend.xml unattend.xml (answer files)